European shares drop sharply as worries over China intensify

 LONDON, Jan 7 European shares fell sharply on Thursday after China accelerated the depreciation of the yuan, sending currencies across the region reeling and domestic stock markets tumbling.

-The pan-European FTSEurofirst 300 index and the euro zone's blue-chip Euro STOXX index both fell around 3.3 percent by 1125 GMT.
+The pan-European FTSEurofirst 300 index and the euro zone's blue-chip Euro STOXX index fell 2.3 percent and 2.5 percent respectively.

 The DAX and FTSEurofirst were both at their lowest level since early October, with the DAX some 20 percent below a record high reached in April 2015.